rachel170/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your FlashNotes.

 1. Double-click the file to start the app.
-A GUI similar to the one below should appear in a few seconds.<br>
+A view similar to the one below should appear in a few seconds.<br>
    ![Figure 1: Initial View with GUI Details](images/UG_GUIDetails.png)<br>
    _Figure 2A: Initial View of FlashNotes with GUI component labels._